vivaria/edisonrul.ing/README.md

 *   The (3) Continuous Effect applies while "Destiny Hero - Plasma" is face-up on the field.
     *   This effect can be negated by "Skill Drain", but not by "Divine Wrath" because it does not activate.
     *   This negates the effects of monsters that are face-up when their effects resolve.
-    *   This does not negate the effect if the monster is flipped face-down / leaves the field.
+    *   This does not negate the effect if themonster is flipped face-down / leaves the field.

 ## DESTRUCTION CYCLONE